 I will start with the most popular segment of receivers – Mid-price.
 I’ve chosen 2 models, with a good set of features and I’m sure you’ll be interested to know which is better, Denon or Onkyo?

-The Denon AVC-X3700H is the 2020 model with a winning combination of features, performance, and price.
+The Denon AVR-X3800H is the 2020 model with a winning combination of features, performance, and price.
 It has many advantages inherent in even higher-end receivers, so the Onkyo TX-RZ50 has a worthy contender.

-The X3700H has seven HDMI inputs and three HDMI outputs, each capable of handling 4K/60Hz, HDR10, HLG, HDR10+, and Dolby Vision.
-One of the inputs and one of the outputs also support the latest HDMI 2.1 specifications, such as 8K/60Hz, 4K / 120Hz, VRR, ALLM, and eARC.
+The X3800H has 6/3 HDMI ports, each capable of handling 4K/60Hz, HDR10, HLG, HDR10+, and Dolby Vision.
+All of them support the latest HDMI 2.1 specifications, such as 8K/60Hz, 4K / 120Hz, VRR, ALLM, and eARC.
 Wi-Fi, AirPlay 2, Bluetooth, and the HEOS multi-room system are also present.
-It adds a wireless rear speaker and subwoofer capability and makes the Denon AVR-X3700H work with Amazon Alexa, Google Assistant, and Apple’s Siri.
-As for Onkyo, it has pretty much the same connectivity and connectivity options, except for a few important points.
+It adds a wireless rear speaker and subwoofer capability and makes the Denon AVR-X3800H work with Amazon Alexa, Google Assistant, and Apple’s Siri.
+As for Onkyo, it has pretty much the same connectivity and connectivity options (7/2 HDMI), except for a few important points.
 This model has Bluetooth bi-directional technology, which not only allows you to stream music from your gadget but also allows you to transmit audio played via AVR to compatible wireless headphones.
 Unlike the Denon HEOS, it has full Zone 2 support.
 In addition, the TX-RZ50 can work with three Sonos ports – one for each of the three independent zones – each playing a completely different streaming service from Sonos Radio.
 Thus, despite almost equal capabilities, a slight advantage regarding connection methods still remains with Onkyo.

-The Denon AVC-X3700H can decode major object-oriented audio formats such as Dolby Atmos, DTS: X, and IMAX Enhanced.
+The Denon AVR-X3800H can decode major object-oriented audio formats such as Dolby Atmos, DTS: X, and IMAX Enhanced.
 Having tested the audio, I will note that I liked its quality.
 It had great cinematic delivery and accurate audio placement across the room.
 Regardless of what’s happening on the screen, the dialogue always remains clear and focused on the action.
 Thanks to Audyssey room correction, the subwoofers integrate perfectly with the other speakers in the system, blending seamlessly and producing deep yet controlled bass.
 In addition, Denon’s two-channel playback ability amazed me with the clean reproduction and even distribution of the music across the front soundstage.
+The most striking difference from its opponent is its support for the immersive, popular Auro 3D format.

-The Onkyo TX-RZ50, like its competitor, supports modern surround sound formats.
+The Onkyo TX-RZ50, like its competitor, supports modern surround sound formats (except Auro 3D).
 Still, it is also certified to offer four different THX listening modes: movies, games, music, and surround sound EX.
 Incidentally, in 1993, Onkyo became the first home theater electronics brand to achieve THX certification.
 As far as sound was concerned, it was terrific.
-But comparing these 2 models in terms of sound, I could not single out a clear leader.

 Power output | 105 W/8 Ohm, 135 W/6 Ohm | 120 W/8 Ohm, 250 W/6 Ohm |